 Exams 1‐4/Final exam (Weeks 5‐8 and 10):

-Each exam consists of open questions regarding the topic taught that week in the afternoon lectures.
+Each exam consists of three open questions regarding the topic taught that week in the afternoon lectures.

 Rating: Score of 1 to 10, with rating of 6 or greater = PASS.
-In case of FAIL one rematch is possible; the average of the 5 rates and determines 25% of the final score.
+In case of FAIL one rematch is possible; the rating determines 20% of the final score.

 Assessed by: The module committee.